vishalkumar957039/container/README.md

 Many operating systems support containers, but the most commonly encountered containers are those that run on the Linux operating system.
 On macOS, the typical way to run Linux containers is to launch a Linux virtual machine (VM) that hosts all of your containers.

-`container` runs containers differently: using the open source Containerization library, it runs a lightweight virtual machine for each container that you create.
-Running containers as individual VMs offers certain advantages compared to running them in a shared VM:
+`container` runs containers differently.
+Using the open source Containerization library, it runs a lightweight VM for each container that you create.
+This approach has the following properties:

-- Security: Each container runs in its own Linux kernel environment, so that TODO.
+- Security: Each container has the isolation properties of a full VM, using a minimal set of core utilities and dynamic libraries to reduce resource utilization and attack surface.
-- Privacy: To share host files easily with traditional containers, all of your user data needs to be mounted into the shared VM.
-With a `container`, you can choose exactly which data you want to give to each container.
+- Privacy: When sharing host data using `container`, you mount only necessary data into each VM.
+With a shared VM, you need to mount all data that you may ever want to use into the VM, so that it can be mounted selectively into containers.
-- Performance: TODO something something

-[TODO: diagram showing shared vs discrete VMs]
+- Performance: Containers created using `container` require less memory than full VMs, with boot times that are comparable to containers running in a shared VM.

 Since `container` consumes and produces standard OCI images, you can easily build with and run images produced by other container applications, and the images that you build will run everywhere.